In this section you will find information for patients who are breastfeeding and require anaesthesia or sedation.

 AFTER THE PROCEDURE

-The general rule is that: if you are awake enough to hold your baby you are awake enough to breastfeed
+The general rule is that: if you are awake enough to hold your breastfed child, you are awake enough to breastfeed

 A responsible adult should stay with you during this time to help ensure the safety of your baby or child.
 This is especially important if you are needing large doses of pain relief after your surgery.